Andrettin/Wyrmsun/readme.txt

 * Heroes
 - Thoroughly reworked the hero code.
 Heroes are now saved in the "heroes.lua" file instead of "preferences.lua".

+* Maps
+- Fixed issue with random map generation which caused bridges to sometimes not fully appear.

 * Quests
 - The Caverns of Flame quest (Dwarf) now gives 2 technology points instead of 1.
 - Fixed issue which caused nothing to be clickable in-game after the initial quest dialogue, if the player had played a grand strategy game just before.